charliecalvert/CloudNotes/Assignments/Passport.md

 We are actually using this, so I don't understand why the above works, but it does:

 - http://localhost:30025/auth/google/callback

+**NOTE**: _Further testing suggests that it is best to add two separate entries to the **Authorized Redirect Apis**, one for each of the URLs shown above._

+In the Google Strategy, we need to set up a valid URL.
+Here some things to keep in mind:

+- Don't use a private IP like 192.168.1.1 that is not accessible from the WAN.
+- Instead Use the Google Console to set up **localhost:30025** as described above

 ## Basics